 # Pick the latest tagged release. go get example.com/some/module/pkg # Pick a specific version. go get example.com/some/module/[email protected]

 Tidy up the

 go mod tidy go mod vendor git add go.mod go.sum vendor git commit

 go.sum before submitting the pull request.

-Note: If you attempt to view pages on Github it’s likely that you might find broken links or pages.
-That is expected and should not be address unless it is causing issues with the site that is produced as part of the build.
+Note: if you attempt to view pages on Github, it’s likely that you might find broken links or pages.
+That is expected and should not be addressed unless it is causing issues with the site that occur as part of the build.